 When the school year starts there is inevitably a lot of anxiety.
 Encourage your students’ creativity by having them brainstorm ways to promote a peaceful school community.
 Cover a board or area outside the classroom door with plain white paper or fabric and label peace signs with each child’s name.
 Attach their two to three-sentence peace promotion idea next to their peace sign and hang them on the board.
 Starting the year on a positive note has never been so easy.

 The feel of the classroom community plays a large part in how successful the school year is going to be.
 A community of supportive learners makes students feel welcome and encouraged which is why it is so important to send the message that everyone belongs.
-Using the We All “Bee-Long” poster and honeycombs create a bulletin board from a first day of school activity.
+Use the Good “Bee-havior” Pocket Chart and honeycombs to create a bulletin board from a first day of school activity.
 Have students color in their honeycomb piece and, at the end of the day, hang them all together on the board.
 A plain yellow paper background would work well, but if you have a bee print fabric you could use it for a bit more pizzazz.
 Do not forget to make one for yourself, as well.
 It is important to remind students that everyone plays a part in the success of their classroom community – even the teacher.

 What are some of your favorite back to school bulletin boards?
 Share with us!